sannajammeh/pino-logflare-esm/README.md

 # pino-logflare

+> NOTE: This is the ESM version of Pino logflare, I try to keep it up to date with the original version, but if you want to use the original version, please use the [original version](https://github.com/Logflare/pino-logflare)

 This module provides transport for [pino][pino] that forwards messages to your [Logflare][logflare] account.

 You can use `pino-logflare` both for node and browser apps.
 We also support isomorphic Vercel apps.